mrknmc/ug4/slip/report.md

 We used Highcharts [^highcharts] to create interactive charts for measurements data, Font Awesome [^fontawesome] for icons, and Pikaday [^pikaday] for a date-picker.
 Had we tried to develop these solutions ourselves it would take up lot of time and we would not be able to focus on more pressing issues.

+We make use of the Mapbox API [^mapbox] which is free if you have less than 3,000 visitors per month and allows you to display a map on your website with minimum amount of code.

 ### Build System

 The modules for the front-end were developed based on the CommonJS [^commonjs] module specification.
 This means that each module was defined in its own file and was imported by other modules as needed.
 This allowed us to develop each component of the front-end application separately and reduced coupling.